ilokesto/sicilian/README.md

 # What's new in sicilian@3.0.0

-* The playDragon function has been replaced with the CreateForm class, which now accepts a single object as an argument with initValue as its property.
+* The playDragon function has been changed to the CreateForm class.
+* Previously, initValue was required, but now all parameters of the CreateForm class can be provided optionally.
-* Sicilian now supports all types of input, including type="checkbox" and type="file".
-To achieve this, 'checked' has been added to validate, allowing validation to check whether an input is in a checked state.
+* Until now, sicilian only handled text-based input types.
+However, starting from version 3, it supports all types of inputs, including type="checkbox" and type="file".
+To accommodate this, validate now includes a checked property to verify whether an input is checked.
-* 'change' has been added to validateOn.
+* InitValue is now optional, the parameters of the register function have been modified.
+More details on this will be covered below.
+* The validateOn option now includes 'change'.
 This allows input values to be validated whenever the onChange event is triggered.
-However, using this method may impose a performance burden on the application, so caution is advised.
+However, this approach may put a load on the application, so it should be used with caution.
+* The function names for managing form state and error state have been changed from setForm, FormState, setError, and ErrorState to getValues, setValues, getErrors, and setErrors, respectively.

 &nbsp;